 This song would suit Tomorrow Never Dies, of course.
-It was considered for the 1997 movie before the song by Sheryl Crow was chosen.
-Swan Lee, a now-disbanded group from Denmark, released this song on their 2001 album Enter and later licensed it for use in the 2006 video game Hitman Blood Money.
+It was considered for the 1997 movie, but it lost to the song by Sheryl Crow.
+Swan Lee, a now-disbanded group from Denmark, released this song on their 2001 album Enter.
+They later licensed it for use in the 2006 video game Hitman: Blood Money.

 Swan Lee – “Stay Tonight” (2001)

 This song would suit any movie which one of Bond’s lady-friends gets killed.
 That is, it would suit all of them.
 This song is also on the Enter album.
-It’s my favorite Swan Lee song.
+It might be my favorite Swan Lee song.

 Pulp – “This is Hardcore” (1998)

 This song would suit Quantum of Solace and, to some extent, the Timothy Dalton movies.
 It’s the fifth track on Pulp’s album of the same name.
 Because the song is over six minutes, a shorter version could play with opening credits.
 Te full version could be the reprise for the end credits.

 Portishead – “All Mine” (1997)

 Lana Del Rey – “Shades of Cool” (2014)

 This song would suit Casino Royale, the best Bond movie ever.
-Lana Del Rey gets a lot of hate, but the opening riff uses the “James Bond chord” to great effect.
+Lana Del Rey gets some hate, but the opening riff uses the “James Bond chord” to great effect.
 This song is the third track on her second album, Ultraviolence.